hslayers/hslayers-ng/projects/hslayers/README.md

 To run:
 `./node_modules/.bin/hslayers-server`

-To use this proxy in HSLayers-NG application, you have to set the proxyPrefix parameter in the config which specifies the proxy url, eg.
+To use this proxy in HSLayers-NG application, you have to set the proxyPrefix parameter in the app config which specifies the proxy url, eg.

 ```